pt9999/fixlang_minilib/doc/lib/io/io_ex.md

 Flushes a file stream.
 For details, see Linux manual page for [fflush()](https://man7.org/linux/man-pages/man3/fflush.3.html).

+#### set_unbuffered_mode: IOHandle -> IO ();

+Sets IOHandle to unbuffered mode.
+For detials, see Linux manual page for [setbuf()](https://man7.org/linux/man-pages/man3/setbuf.3.html).
+NOTE: When a fix program is invoked by `run_with_stream()`, then the stdout and stderr becomes not a TTY but a file stream.
+So the stdout becomes block-buffered.
+The stderr also seems to be block-buffered.

 #### fdopen: I32 -> String -> IOFail IOHandle;

 Associates a stream with a file descriptor.